ErixM/leetcode/README.md

 # leetcode

-My tries with leetcode problems
+My solutions to some leetcode problems.